Carl-Henric/MS2_Guardians_Pairs_Game/TESTING.md

 I tested the website on various browsers/devices which were availible to me.

 When testing on iPhones, I encountered an issue where the cards were not "flipping" as intended on Safari.
 I resolved this problem through a combination of:
-- Searching on Slack (see credits below): I found out about using [Autoprefixer](https://autoprefixer.github.io/) to check/add necessary code (i.e. webkit) so websites disaply on different browsers.
+- Searching on Slack (see credits for more details): I found out about using [Autoprefixer](https://autoprefixer.github.io/) to check/add necessary code (i.e. webkit) so websites disaply on different browsers.
 - Experimenting with changing different CSS stylings on my memory card: I found I had a style applied to the memory card "container" which was overriding the display of the front-face of the card, so I rearranged my code accordingly.

 Although the site is intended to be used on all devices, it is recognised that the presentation of the site is better on larger devices.
 This is noted as a further area for development in the Features section.